 4. Recipients of your data

 Generally, your personal data remains within our area of responsibility, except in special cases (e.g., co-operative events), in which we will then explicitly inform you to whom your data will be sent.
 If compelling circumstances arise, it may be necessary to pass on your data to external consultants, for example to lawyers in the case of legal disputes (legal basis Art.
 6 para.
 1 subpara.
 1 letter f GDPR; purpose and legitimate interest: the exercising, defending or asserting of legal rights).
-Our administrators have the possibility to access data processed by our IT department, if this should be necessary.
+In certain areas, such as web hosting, e-mail hosting and event management, we use specialized service providers.
+These are strictly bound to our instructions with an order processing contract and are not allowed to process the data for their own purposes.
 Our data protection officer has extensive rights of control, accorded by Art.
 37, 38 GDPR, and therefore access to personal data (legal basis Art.
 6 para.
 1 subpara.
 1 letter c in conjunction with Art.
 37, 38 GDPR).
 Further recipients of your data are listed in the notes on the respective data processing.
 In certain cases, we may need to disclose your personal information to third parties so that you can receive the service you want; this means to vicarious agents, for example banks and other payment service providers or to postal service providers.
 In certain areas, such as web hosting and email hosting, we use specialized service providers.
 These providers are strictly bound by our instructions through an agreement on commissioned data processing and may not process the data for their own purposes.
 If in special cases (e.g., co-operative events with partners outside of the EU), your data will be transferred to third countries, we will inform you of this and, if required, also separately about the legal basis and level of data protection.

 5. Automated decision-making, profiling